thomasnorris/REST-GoogleAssistant-Server/README.md

         - Run `node program.js` to start.
 - Optionally, add the following line to `/etc/rc.local` for auto startup:
     - `sudo node "/PATH/TO/REPO/program.js"`.

+## Node.js Client
+- The `node_client` folder contains a npm module client to send requests from another Node.js app.
+- To use:
+    - Download the `node_client` folder and place in desired project folder.
+    - Rename `config_template.json` to `config.json` and configure to match the server.
+    - Run `npm install request` in the desired project.
+    - Access with `var _assistant = require('path/to/assistant-client.js')`.